 - “Verified sender” checkmarks, so users feel confident that they’re talking to the brand they expect

-- Typing aware ellipses!
-Even in RBM a user will see when a brand is writing a message back (as a brand this is important to think about – ask any teenager about the importance of ellipses!)
+- Typing aware ellipses that allow users to see when a brand is writing a message back to them (as a brand this is important to think about – ask any teenager about the importance of ellipses!)

-Here are a couple of key differences between the channels.
+Here are a few key differences between RCS and SMS/MMS.

 How messages are sent and received.